Martinsbl/ble-workshop/tutorial/Part_3.md

     1. In enables write properties.
     1. It leaves the doors wide open for everyone to write to our characteristic with the macro ``BLE_GAP_CONN_SEC_MODE_SET_OPEN()`` (no security at all)
     1. It disables read permissions.
-    1. It configures the Softdevice to store our charactersitic values in memory controlled by the Softdevice (stack).
+    1. It configures the SoftDevice  to store our characteristic values in memory controlled by the SoftDevice  (stack).
     1. It configures the initial and maximum length of our characteristic values.
 In our case we only need to fit a 16 bit wide ``uint16_t`` variable to control our servo.
     1. It uses [sd_ble_gatts_characteristic_add](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.s132.api.v6.0.0/group___b_l_e___g_a_t_t_s___f_u_n_c_t_i_o_n_s.html#ga9ee07ea4b96dcca1537b01ff9a7692ba) to add a characteristic declaration and a characteristic value declaration to the attribute database.